Pittsburgh-Machine-Learners/PghML/Neural Artistic Style Transfer - 2018-02-22/README.md

 # Neural Style Transfer with TF and Keras

 This is the code for the Pittsburgh Machine Learners meetup on February 22nd, 2018.
+Slides can be [found here](https://docs.google.com/presentation/d/19xrly-qpLYVkOc0SsGgHA2908z5fzeiFndGaBm6llyo/edit?usp=sharing).

 The notebook `Neural Style Transfer with TF and Keras.ipynb` implements the algorithm from [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576) by Gatys et al.